 Applications for Subscriptions for Shares can be made on any Valuation Day prior to the relevant Trade Order Cut-Off Time for each Sub-Fund.
-Written applications for Shares should be addressed to the Global Distributor and Service Provider at the address given at the front of this Prospectus.
+Written applications for Shares should be addressed to the Global Distributor and Service Provider c/o RBC Investor Services Bank S.A., 14, Porte de France, L-4360 Esch-sur-Alzette, Luxembourg.
 In relation to certain jurisdictions, Subscriptions for Shares must be addressed to the local Ninety One Representative.
 For more information please see Section 5 below.